 Firstly, accessing work seems to be more of a problem on the web and in the browser.
 URLs are magical.
 They've made it so easy to share work with colleagues and collaborate freely.
 All this has come at a cost however, as it has become quite overwhelming to navigate work.
 A product manager is linking you to Google Docs on Slack, an analyst is linking you to Tableau in an email, a designer is linking you to Figma on Zoom.
 We're sharing and receiving lots of links across lots of apps, all the time.
-In contrast, we're less likely to share the files that live directly on our hard drives (probably because they don't have anything like URLs to make sharing easy).
-This means that there aren't that many local files we use to collaborate, and so finding them isn't a critical problem.
+In contrast, we're less likely to share files that live directly on our hard drives (probably because there's nothing like URLs to make sharing easy).
+This means that you receive less files on your hard drive, you feel less overwhelmed, and accessing work is not as painful.

 Secondly, we usually just want to access things we've already accessed.
 This is very counter intuitive, but think about how often you actually want to access a document you've never accessed before.
 It's probably not that common, and when it does happen, you usually have to chat with someone to learn about (or confirm) the existence of the document anyway. e.g. "Do we have data on the last launch?"
 "Yes, I've created a Tableau dashboard for it, here's the link".

 To sum up, searching for local files and accessing things you've never seen before, are both not that critical to solve for.
 These insights are the foundations for eesel.